ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 Primary use cases include mission modeling, testbed environments, and deployments where IP routing is unavailable or adds unnecessary complexity.

+# Applicability and Limitations

+## BTP-U Protocol Compliance

+This document specifies Ethernet encapsulation for {{BTP-U}}.
+All protocol requirements, features, and recommendations defined in {{BTP-U}} apply to this Ethernet profile.

+Implementations MUST implement all mandatory {{BTP-U}} features and SHOULD implement all recommended features, including {{BTP-U}} Segmentation for handling bundles that exceed the Ethernet MTU.

 ## Congestion Control
 {: #cc}